 Status: Uncommon regular spring and fall migrant statewide.
-Uncommon regular summer visitor central, rare elsewhere.
+Uncommon regular summer visitor statewide.
 Accidental breeder Crescent Lake NWR, Garden Co.

-Documentation: Photograph: Jun 1965 Crescent Lake NWR (Roger Sharpe, pers. comm.)
+Documentation: Photograph: Jun 1965 Crescent Lake NWR (Roger Sharpe, personal communication)

-There is an earlier report 29 Mar 1992 Lancaster Co.
 Reports are distributed rather evenly from mid-Apr through mid-May.
-Interestingly, during the first 30 years of NOU record-keeping (1933-1963), nine of 12 total reports were from locations west of the 100th meridian, but during the second 30 years (1963-1993) only 17 of 54 records were from the west.
-The western reports may represent individuals associated with scattered breeding populations in southeastern Wyoming (Scott 1993) and northeastern Colorado where it was recorded nesting as early as 1937 (Andrews and Righter 1992).
+Interestingly, from 1933-1963 nine of 12 total reports were from locations west of the 100th meridian, but during the next 30 years through1993 only 17 of 54 records were from the west (Roger Sharpe, unpublished data).
+The western reports may have represented individuals associated with scattered breeding populations in southeastern Wyoming (Scott 1993) and northeastern Colorado where it was recorded nesting as early as 1937 (Andrews and Righter 1992).
 The increased frequency of spring sightings in eastern Nebraska since the 1970s is probably related to a population expansion northward on the Great Plains; prior to 1978 the Snowy Egret was considered a “rare post-season visitant” in South Dakota (Whitney et al 1978), but since the 1980s it has established breeding colonies at several eastern South Dakota locations (Tallman et al 2002) and mainly since the 1970s in Kansas (Thompson et al 2011).

-Summer: The only confirmed record of breeding is of a flightless juvenile photographed at Crescent Lake NWR Jun 1989 (NGPC; Mollhoff 2008).
+Summer: The only confirmed record of breeding is of a flightless juvenile photographed on a nest at Crescent Lake NWR Jun 1989 (NGPC files; Mollhoff 2008, 2022).

 Other reports of possible breeding include a report of two adults that had been seen “repeatedly in the area during the early summer” with “an immature young” in Hall Co 26 Jun 1985 (Mollhoff 2001, 2008).
 We do not consider this report supportive evidence for nesting.
 Immature Snowy Egrets may arrive early as northward dispersers from southern breeding areas (below).
 There are two additional nesting reports, for Lancaster Co 1895 and Scottsbluff Co about 1900, the former in error and the latter without documentation.
-The Lancaster Co report (Eiche 1901) involved a female purportedly shot from a nest at Lincoln in Jun and placed in the Eiche collection (Bruner et al 1904); the Eiche specimens were included in the UNSM collection, where there is an immature (white) Little Blue Heron (ZM14585) also “said to be shot from a nest” (UNSM data) in Lincoln Jun 1895.
-Thus, the specimen appears to have been originally misidentified and the nesting report of Snowy Egret is thus in error.
+The Lancaster Co report (Eiche 1901) involved a purported female shot from a nest at Lincoln in Jun and placed in the Eiche collection (Bruner et al 1904); the Eiche specimens became part of the UNSM collection, where there is an immature (white) Little Blue Heron (ZM14585) also “said to be shot from a nest” (UNSM data) in Lincoln Jun 1895.
+Thus, the specimen appears to have been originally misidentified and the nesting report of Snowy Egret is thus in error and in fact attributable to Little Blue Heron (Thomas Labedz, personal communication, Mollhoff 2022; see that species).
 No details have been published for a report of nesting in Scotts Bluff Co about 1900 (Bent 1926).
 This species breeds in mixed-species colonies in Kansas (Thompson et al 2011) and South Dakota (Tallman et al 2002).

 Comments: Three specimens listed by Swenk (Notes Before 1925) were at one time in the Brooking collection but apparently are no longer extant.
-One of these, collected 2 Jun 1911 near Gibbon, was HMM 2682 and said to be photographed by Swenk, but neither it nor the photograph could be located.
+One of these, collected 2 Jun 1911 near Gibbon, was HMM 2682 and said to be photographed by Swenk, but neither it nor the photograph has been located.